 Selecting a bond gives your character a special connection with a person, place, or event from their previous life.
 It could be a certain someone who inspired you to fight for what is right and driven you to seek nothing less, or even be an unforgettable event that left you changed, for better or worse.
 Bonds are things or people you strongly care about and it is possible to forge new bonds during your adventures and don’t have to be associated only with your background.
 If it works it can also have connections to your class or even race.

-A charlatan that is always in debt, a hermit that would risk anything to uncover a bit of lost knowledge, and a noble that hides a scandalous secret, not everyone is perfect.
+A charlatan that is always in debt, a hermit that would risk anything to uncover a bit of lost knowledge, and a noble that hides a scandalous secret.
 No one is perfect, and to prove that point each character will always start with a flaw.
 As with the other characteristics you can either roll on the d6 table or you can pick one that you would enjoy.
 Picking your flaw can always be a good way to go to make sure that you enjoy roleplaying the downsides of that character and seeing characters having to deal with their flaws can add depth to their personality.
 You can always work with your DM to come up with one that you would enjoy too.
 Flaws don’t always have to be some big, detrimental issue either.
 It can be something as simple as smacking your lips together really loudly when you eat or having a habit of calling people by the wrong name.
 Coming up with a flaw you enjoy can help make sure you are bringing out all the different aspects of your character during a game.

 Now you should know what each part of your background does and how to make use of it.
 The different proficiencies, features, and characteristics will help make up your characters’ beginnings.
 There may be multiple options that fit your character, there may not be any that feel just right, but you can always work with your DM to come up with something that works for you.
 I hoped this helped you understand what makes up your background.
 If there is anything else you would like to hear on backgrounds, leave a comment below with any questions!